IcmTim/IcmTim/README.md

 ## Hi there 👋
 I'm Tim.
 I'm from Russia.
 I'm student of LAB University of Applied Sciences.
 I want to get higher education and become a professional.
 I'm always ready to work in a group and communicate in order to create projects and ideas.
+My profile: https://github.com/IcmTim/IcmTim
 <!--
 **IcmTim/IcmTim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.